SvenKoos/LoRaWAN/README.md

 ```

 ## 8. Implement power saving mode for T-Echo Lite
-- implement System ON Sleep mode with RAM retention for nRF52
+- implement sleep mode with RAM retention for nRF52
   - considering only uplink to TTN for RadioLib
   - using the 2min cycle implemented in measurement upload to TTN / Datacake
+  - solution:
-  - intermediate solution: delay(1000) in loop()
+    - delay() in loop()
+	- custom delay for RadioLib

 ## 9. Add CO2 sensor for full air quality monitoring
 - add SCD40 sensor to I2C bus